cis-ds/course-site/content/homework/explore-data/index.md

 * `mass-shootings.Rmd`
 * `mass-shootings.md`
-* `mass-shootings_files/` - this folder contains all the graphs you generated in your R Markdown document
+* `mass-shootings_files/` - this folder contains all the graphs you generated in your Quarto document

 {{% /callout %}}